-These kinds of debates and skirmishes over symbols are not new and have been with us since the United States was founded.
+Disagreements over symbolic meaning are not new and have been with us since the United States was founded.
 As an ethnically and politically diverse society where competing symbols often clash, conflict and violence has come to be a mark of American culture.
 Fortunately, the symbolic foundation of our democracy, the Constitution, has flexibility built into it that allows our society to both change the document’s symbolic meaning and enforce new meanings with political power.
 It is this very ability that has allowed the United States to not only survive but thrive despite the vast symbolic diversity of its people.

 I will return to this thought in a moment.
 But first, I want to point out that not so long ago, the ability to imbue symbols with power was something reserved only for a select few members of society.
 At first, kings and priests, who were often one and the same, controlled the political symbols and religious texts giving them vast control over the societies they ruled.
 As monetary symbols came into existence, those who accumulated money could gain some level of control over society as well.
 As technology advanced, more and more control over symbols was delivered into the hands of outsiders.
 Gutenberg single-handedly broke the Catholic Church’s monopoly over religious texts with the printing press.
 The printing press also ushered in an age of literacy which in turn allowed commoners to share symbols more easily which in turn made it possible for them to coordinate and break King George’s grip over the Americas.
 The Founding Fathers recognized that the sharing of symbols was key to their victory over the monarchy and so they protected the free exchange of symbols in the form of the First Amendment.
 Later, in the 19th century, the telegraph made it possible for trains to coordinate over great distances which opened the door for ordinary citizens who controlled the telegraphic infrastructure to accumulate massive amounts of wealth and become influential in society.
 Newspapers, followed by radio and television provided powerful new ways to disseminate symbols to a mass audience.
 These symbolic transference technologies also gave rise to the advertising industry to promote the consumption of other symbols.
 Those who gained control and consolidate the new mass communication technologies garnered considerable influence over society by directly controlling the symbols it consumed.